OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

        // means you have already taken the opposite action }

+   mixin Flaggable {
+       // Defines things that can be "flagged" for moderation.
+You post
+       // to the links with rel=flag or rel=flag.metoo to flag
+       // something or flag it again.
+(Unflagging something can only
+       // be done by moderators.)
+Thus the rel=flag link means no one
+	   // has flagged it, while rel=flag.metoo means at least one
+       // person has already flagged it.
+   }

    //NOTE: Bookmarks do not currently exist struct Bookmark : PersistentObject<Anchored,Shareable,Taggable> { }